sensu/sensu-docs/content/sensu-core/0.29/reference/filters.md

 the check (default is 1).

 `refresh`: Time in seconds until event occurrences are handled for the check again (default is 1800).
-For example, a check with a refresh of 1800 will have its' event (recurrences) handled every 30 minutes, to remind users of the issue.
+For example, a check with a refresh of 1800 will have its event (recurrences) handled every 30 minutes, to remind users of the issue.

 For example: